minsoehtut306/Software-Engineering-Design/README.md

 ---

 This repo shows the complete lifecycle: **design → test planning → development → maintenance**, demonstrating best practices in software engineering design.

+---

+### Note

+This project was completed as part of the Bachelor of Computer Science degree at the University of Waikato.
+It is published here solely for educational and portfolio purposes, to showcase my skills in software development.

+All code presented is my own work.
+Course-specific materials such as assignment descriptions or test data are not included to respect university policies.